From Sea to Shining Sea

 “Once you get out of the military, it’s really hard to fill that hole that is left,” she said.
 “The camaraderie is second to none and it’s hard to find that in the civilian sector.”

 That's when Lee immersed herself into her studies.
+Her family has four generations of Falcons, so it was easy for her to decide to attend BGSU.
 She enrolled at nearby BGSU Firelands and embraced the entire college experience.
 She ended up switching her major several times and had enough classes to graduate with a bachelor's degree in VCT, associate's degree in arts and a minor in business.

 "Even with 18 credit hours, I couldn't stay busy enough," she said.